-Note: Cash contributions should be reported on campaign treasurer's reports to include full name and address of each person who gave a cash contribution during the reporting period, together with the amount and date of such cash contribution.
+Note: Cash contributions should be reported on campaign treasurer's reports to include the full name and address of each person who gave a cash contribution during the reporting period, together with the amount and date of such cash contribution.

-(Sections 106.07(4) and 106.09, F.S. and Division of Elections Advisory Opinion 90-15.)
+(Sections 106.07(4) and 106.09, Fla.
+Stat.; Division of Elections Advisory Opinion 90-15)